 - The conversation around how long your loved one would benefit from treatment is ongoing beginning from the day they first arrive.
-The conversation is primarily conducted between the client and their primary counsellor although the medical team, including the psychiatrist, and the clinical team are involved in the conversation as well.
-Often clients who originally sign up for 30 days end up extending for 2 weeks or more from their original departure date. - It is recommended that clients stay for at least 60 days in treatment.
+The conversation is primarily conducted between the client and the primary counsellor although the medical team, including the psychiatrist, and the clinical team are involved in the conversation as well.
+Often clients who originally sign up for 30 days end up extending for 2 weeks near the end of their original time in treatment. - It is recommended that clients stay for at least 60 days in treatment.
 According to research, the optimal time in treatment is 90 days followed by a 9 month scheduled outpatient treatment plan.
 30 days in treatment is only recommended for clients who have been to treatment recently or have very strong aftercare plans.
 There is no guarantee that someone will stay in recovery once they leave treatment, though research indicates the longer they are in treatment, the greater their chances.